Deepthirh/data-republic/README.md

 A chrome driver and firefox gecko driver for mac and windows platforms are present under `src/test/resources/driver` folder

 #### This is a maven project
-To run this test, please make sure maven is present on appropriate system and `mvn` is added to system's path
+To run this test, please make sure maven is present on an appropriate system and `mvn` is added to system's path

 ```mvn clean install```